 Lenovo’s Back to School Sale Helps Students and Educators Stay Connected

-The sale will feature MyLenovo Rewards member deals, deep discounts on nearly all ThinkPad products, and laptops starting at $239.
-Lenovo also partnered with ID.me to offer students and teachers the opportunity to save an extra 10% off sitewide from July 19 through August 22 to help everyone gear up for learning this year.*
+Beginning on July 19 and running until September 13, Lenovo is offering early product access, doorbuster deals, and huge discounts on laptops, gaming PCs, tablets, monitors, and accessories at lenovo.com.
+The sale will feature deep discounts on nearly all ThinkPad products, with laptops starting at $311.

 Check lenovo.com each week of the sale to save big on Lenovo's best-selling products.
-Below are a selection of the many deals and promotions included in this year’s Back to School sale**:
+Below are just some of the many deals and promotions included in this year’s sale*:

 -